Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 • Thirdly, participants will gain lifelong memories and experiences as well as transferable creative skills to use in their adult lives.

-If you would like to find out more about the project or have any questions, contact our community and Schools Learning Officer Chris Willmoth chris.willmoth@hcandl.co.uk
+If you would like to find out more about the project download our FAQ document below or contact our community and Schools Learning Officer Chris Willmoth chris.willmoth@hcandl.co.uk